JamesW121/Management_system/README.md

 The product and order management are depending on each other in this program.

-You can view which item is almost out of stock, the next expiring item or you can get a note on the best selling items!
-This part can be customed as much as user perfers..
+You can view which item is almost out of stock, the next expiring item or you can get a note on the best-selling items!
+This part can be  costumed as much as user prefers.
 ![Image text](https://github.com/JamesW121/Management_system/blob/master/image/15.PNG)

 Database --- Product Management